carbynestack/carbynestack.github.io/docs/getting-started/platform-setup.md

 # Platform Setup Guide

-This guide describes how to prepare a `kind` cluster suitable for deploying a Carbyne Stack Virtual Cloud Provider (see the [Stack Deployment Guide](../deployment/) for installation instructions).
-After completing the steps described below, you should have the following pods deployed in your kind K8s cluster:
+This guide describes how to prepare K8s clusters using `kind` that are suitable for deploying a two-party Carbyne Stack Virtual Cloud.
+After completing the steps described below, you should have two kind K8s clusters called `apollo` and `starbuck` with the following pods deployed:

 ```shell
 kubectl get pods -A